 Heavy Metals Analysis

 Cannabis is also susceptible to metal toxicity.
 This occurs due to heavy metal concentrations within the soil and/or growth mediums.
 Typical metals include arsenic, cadmium, nickel, copper, lead, and mercury just to list a few.
 Certain metals consumed in high concentrations can be toxic.
-Heavy metals testing at Modern Canna Science uses state-of-the-art, inductively-coupled plasma instrumentation.
+Heavy metals testing at Modern Canna uses state-of-the-art, inductively-coupled plasma instrumentation.

 Mycotoxins are a form of toxins released by mold spores.
 Aflatoxin is the most common and dangerous of mycotoxins.
 We use a liquid chromatography-mass spectrometer for mycotoxin testing.